-Taking a Balanced Approach
+A Balanced Approach

 When making habitat for New England cottontails, it's important to avoid actions that favor invasives.
-All habitat management activities should be carefully evaluated for their potential effects, since practices such as cutting and burning can help spread the seeds of invasive plants or create conditions that favor those undesirable aliens.
+All habitat management activities should be carefully evaluated for their potential effects, since practices such as cutting and burning can help spread the seeds of invasive plants or create conditions that favor those less-than-desirable aliens.

 Removing all invasives at once may hurt local populations of New England cottontails and other wildlife.
 It may make sense to gradually remove exotic plants over a period of years.
-Conservationists recommend ongoing monitoring and management to prevent exotic species from dominating a site – something that invasives can do quite quickly, sometimes in only two or three years.
+Conservationists recommend ongoing monitoring and management to prevent exotic species from dominating a site – something that invasives can do quickly, sometimes in only two or three years.